Since | 18.0 |

 Disable Image Blur

-If you turn this off, Karma still calculates velocities, but sends all camera rays at shutter open, so the image will not have any apparent motion blur.
-This may be useful if you simply don’t want any motion blur.
-For example, if you want to add motion blur in post/compositing, but you still need the renderer to be aware of motion blur so that it saves out the proper motion vectors to an AOV.
+If you turn this off, Karma still calculates velocities (and the velocities can be stored in an AOV), but it sends all camera rays at shutter open, so the image will not have any apparent motion blur.
+This may be useful if you simply don’t want any motion blur to create a certain visual effect.

 Render Points as